kishiyamat/ntu-ut-ling-vwp/README.md

 We can get this kind of data for each segment in a file.
 But they are not exactly what we need.

-We have segment start, segment end, and duration, but it doesn't make sense.
+We have segment start, segment end, and duration, but what we need is timestamps which starts from 0.
-We need to manipulate them, so that we can understand them.
-Below them, we can see a column named studio event data.
-We need more information to tell what these character means.

 So those are not exactly what we were expecting.
 So what kind of data do we want, then?